Combined Oral Contraceptives (COC) and Progestin-Only Pills (POP)

 IUD・IUS

-An IUD (intrauterine device) is a small device inserted into the uterus for birth control, including copper IUDs, with a copper wire around a plastic core, and IUSs (progestin-releasing systems) with added progestin.
+An IUD (intrauterine device) is a small device inserted into the uterus for birth control.
+There are plastic IUDs as well as IUSs (progestin-releasing systems) with added progestin.

 IUDs hinder sperm mobility and block them from reaching the fallopian tubes, altering the uterine environment to prevent egg implantation, with copper IUDs believed to be particularly potent.
 Nonetheless, Japan will cease production of copper IUDs in 2023, removing them from the market by 2024.